ESOP Nuts and Bolts: What You Need to Know About Employee Stock Ownership Plans

 Carla, business development and client relations, at Swerdlin & Company, an Ascensus company began her ESOP career in 1980 at a national ESOP firm where she served as VP, administration, first in San Francisco and later in Atlanta.
 Her pioneer work in the pension industry included interpreting the practical and operational aspects of ERISA and developing administration procedures and mathematical models to address regulatory requirements.
 Her broad technical expertise effectively aids clients of all sizes and corporate structures in the practical aspects of their plan design, implementation, operations, legal compliance, accounting, and employee communications.

-Bart has provided ownership transition and ESOP advisory services for privately held clients for over 10 years.
-He has represented ESOP plan sponsors and ESOP trustees in transactions establishing ESOPs as well as shareholders selling to an ESOP.
-He advises clients on a variety of corporate finance, executive compensation, ESOP operational issues, ESOP sustainability and general compliance related issues.
-Bart is a member of the NCEO, the ESOP Association, and North Dakota Society of CPAs.
+Bart has provided ownership transition, mergers and acquisitions and employee stock ownership plan (ESOP) advisory services for privately held clients for more than 10 years.
+He has represented ESOP plan sponsors and plan administrators and ESOP trustees in transactions establishing ESOPs, as well as shareholders selling to an ESOP.
+He advises clients on a wide variety of tax, corporate finance, executive compensation and ESOP operational issues, as well as ESOP sustainability and general corporate compliance-related matters.

 Alexander L. Mounts

 Krieg DeVault LLP